-The sharing economy may have been pioneered by millennials, but silver haired sharers aren’t getting left behind.
-Seniors are becoming increasingly active, with Uber recently reporting that around 25% of its drivers are over 50.
-Airbnb is another fantastic option, which unlocks the opportunity to run your very own guesthouse, and welcome a colourful line-up of travellers into your home.
+The sharing economy may have been pioneered by millennials, but silver-haired sharers aren’t getting left behind.
+Seniors are becoming increasingly active, with Uber reporting around 25% of its drivers are over 50.
+Airbnb is another option, which unlocks the opportunity to run your very own guesthouse, and welcome a colourful line-up of travellers into your home.

 Become a grey entrepreneur

 If you see retirement as more of a career change, joining the ‘grey entrepreneur’ movement can give both you and your super fund a new lease on life.
 Worldwide, there’s been a huge trend in over 50s starting their own businesses in a bid to keep pension pots full, and enjoy a much-needed sea change.
 Starting your own SME can be immensely rewarding, but it’s no easy feat.
 You’ll need a solid business plan, plenty of energy and the kind of passion that gives Gen Z-ers a run for their money.

 If you enjoy a hands on approach making crafts like jewellery or beautifully knitted blankets, have a look at Etsy, a global online marketplace.